jdeschamps/EMU/tutorial/README.md

 -   Right click on the first JToggleButton and select "**Set ButtonGroup -\> new standard**".
 A ButtonGroup will appear in the Components window.
-Then right-click on each other buttons and set their **ButtonGroup** the newly created buttonGroup (which should be called so).
+Then right-click the other buttons and set their **ButtonGroup** to the newly created buttonGroup (which should be called so).
 The ButtonGroup ensures that only one filter is selected at a time.
-The Components window should then look like the image on the left.
+The Components window should then look like the following image:

 <p align="center">
 <img src="images/E-7_buttongroup.PNG">